 - Taking steroids or anti-inflammatory drugs to reduce the swelling.

 - 24/7 care for the rest of their life.
 This is mainly for those who suffered severe cervical spinal cord injury and have no chance of fully recovering.

 - Thoracic spinal cord.
-This section is found under the lumbar.
-It contains twelve vertebrae (T-1 to T-12).
+This section is found under the cervical vertebrae.
+It contains twelve vertebrae (T1 to T12).

-- T-1 to T-5 nerves.
+- T1 to T5.
 This will affect the muscles, abdominal muscles, mid-back, and upper chest.
-These nerves support the rib cage, lungs, diaphragm, and muscles to help the individual breathe.
+These nerves support the rib cage, lungs, diaphragm, and muscles to help with breathing.

-- T-6 to T-12 nerves.
+- T6 to T12.
 This will impact the back and abdominal muscles.
-These nerves help with maintaining proper balance and posture.
-They may also help with coughing to get the foreign matter out of the airway.
+These nerves maintain proper balance and posture.

 - Move slowly.